Advertiser Disclosure:We may earn a commission from partner links on this site.

 Estimated savings: 20-40% compared to drivers with violations

-Your driving record and the records of any drivers you employ are the foundation of your insurance pricing.
+Your driving record and the records of any drivers you employ are what your insurance pricing is built on.
 Moving violations, especially speeding, reckless driving, and DUI charges, dramatically increase premiums or make you uninsurable through standard markets.

 A single at-fault accident can increase your premium by 25-50% for 3-5 years.
-Multiple violations compound the effect.
+Multiple violations stack.

 What to do: Drive defensively.
 Follow speed limits.
-Eliminate distracted driving.
+Put the phone away.
 If you employ drivers, set clear safety expectations and review MVRs annually.

 Strategy 2: Build Authority Age (Impact: High)